lloesche/prometheus-dcos/README.md

 $ dcos marathon app update /prometheus/node-exporter instances=7000 # however many agents you have in your cluster
 ```

+*Important:* Once the apps are deployed make sure to update all Environment Variables with something useful.
+Alternatively download group.json and modify them directly before deploying to DC/OS.

 ## Why file_sd based discovery?
 Prometheus supports DNS based service discovery.
 Given a Mesos-DNS SRV record like `_node-exporter.prometheus._tcp.marathon.mesos` it will find the list of node_exporter nodes and poll them.
 However it'll result in instance names like
 ```